-- Attendance at all classes. - Preparation by completing readings and assignments for class. - Participation in all class discussions, question/answer sessions. - Research seminars will be identified for attendance on campus in association with class discussions. - For Fall 2020, the course will be online using the zoom platform.
-Students are required to be online with webcam on for the duration of the class meeting time.
+- Attendance at all classes. - Preparation by completing readings and assignments for class. - Participation in all class discussions, question/answer sessions. - In the event that circumstances require use of the "zoom" platform, students are required to be online with webcam on for the duration of the class meeting time.